How it works

 Which subscriptions are available at this point?

 There is only one subscription which covers a wide range of conditions: the Dystonia subscription.
-It currently includes Cervical Dystonia, Hand dystonia, Leg dystonia, Blepharospasm, Spasmodic Dysphonia, Oromandibular Dystonia, and Facial Dystonia.
+It currently includes Cervical Dystonia, Hand dystonia, Leg dystonia, Blepharospasm, Spasmodic Dysphonia, Oromandibular Dystonia, Facial Dystonia, Musicians' Focal Dystonia (Guitar, Violin, Clarinet, Saxophone), and Golfers' Yips.

 How subscriptions work?